• Page 1 Chronology

 ©City of Winnipeg

 Government tug "Pegius II" at the Marine Museum of Manitoba.
-Was named for Chief Peguis.
-She assisted dredging operations on Lake Winnipeg waterways.
+She was named for Chief Peguis.and assisted dredging operations on the Lake Winnipeg waterways.

 ©Robert B. Farrow